Second law of thermodynamics in closed quantum many-body systems: Introduction

 One reason for the above inconsistency is due to the fact that some unitaries with which the energy is decreased from nonpassive states do not correspond to adiabatic thermodynamic operations, i.e., thermodynamic operations in systems that exchange no heat with the environment (not to be confused with the adiabatic theorem in quantum mechanics).
 If the system is isolated from the environment, the dynamics is governed by a unitary time evolution generated by a time-dependent Hamiltonian.
 However, the Hamiltonian of thermodynamic systems is usually assumed to consist only of local interactions, and thermodynamic operations must be completed in a usual timescale that should not exceed, e.g., the lifetimes of constituent particles or the age of the universe.
 Under such restrictions, it will be difficult to generate all unitaries in macroscopic systems.
 In other words, it is not obvious what unitaries correspond to adiabatic thermodynamic operations.

 Furthermore, there is the possibility that, to resolve the above inconsistency, we need to adopt the appropriate definition of quantum states representing thermal equilibrium.
 In the context of thermalization, two definitions are often used: macroscopic thermal equilibrium (MATE)~\cite{Neumann1929,Goldstein2015,Tasaki2016,Goldstein2017,Mori2018} and microscopic thermal equilibrium (MITE)~\cite{Goldstein2015,Goldstein2017,Mori2018}.
-A quantum state is said to represent MATE if the measurement outcomes of \emph{macroscopic} observables almost surely agree with their equilibrium values.
-The MITE, on the other hand, is characterized by the property that the expectation values of \emph{microscopic} observables agree with those in the Gibbs state and is often adopted to discuss thermalization.
+In the notion of MATE, a quantum state is said to be in MATE if, for a \emph{finite} number of fixed \emph{macroscopic} observables, the measurement outcomes almost surely agree with their equilibrium values~\footnote{For noncommutative macroscopic observables, the measurement outcomes are not defined naively.
+To overcome this difficulty, one considers their approximation by commuting observables.
+For more details, see Sec.~\ref{sec:OrdinaryMATE}}.
+On the other hand, a quantum state is said to be in MITE if the expectation values of all \emph{local} observables agree with those in the Gibbs state.
+Note that the Kubo–Martin–Schwinger (KMS) condition \cite{Haag1996,Bratteli2002,Bratteli2002a} corresponds to the thermodynamic limit of MITE (Sec.~\ref{sec:MITE}).
 Since the standard thermodynamics focuses on macroscopic quantities~\cite{Callen1985}, MATE is considered to be more compatible with thermodynamics than MITE.
 However, we stress that both definitions only require that the value of each observable in that state agrees with the equilibrium value described by statistical mechanics; it is nontrivial whether \textit{state transitions} starting from that state are consistent with transitions allowed in thermodynamics.

 Moreover, it is rather nontrivial how the law of increasing entropy is reconciled with the nonpassive nature of pure quantum states representing thermal equilibrium.
 To address this question, it is desirable to define entropy for each quantum state such that it agrees with thermodynamic entropy whenever the state represents thermal equilibrium.
 [Unfortunately, the von Neumann entropy does not work in general since it is zero for a pure quantum state even if the state represents thermal equilibrium and does not agree with thermodynamic entropy.]
 It seems challenging to define such an entropy purely quantum mechanically.
 In addition, even if such a definition is possible, it is not clear whether the law of increasing entropy is satisfied.